 - Is inexperienced behind the wheel

-- Is elderly and has decreased sight or reaction times (or other health conditions) that makes him or her unable to safely operate a vehicle
+- Is elderly and has impaired vision, declined reaction times, and/or health conditions that make him or her unable to operate a vehicle safely

 - Has a history of reckless driving

 Vehicle owners have a duty to exercise caution when letting somebody use their car.
 Failure to do so can leave the owner liable for damages if the individual they allowed to drive the car causes an accident.